danx-uoft/codeSTACKr/README.md

 # Hi there, I'm Dan 💂

 ## About me
-- 🇨🇳 I was born and raised in Guangdong, China
+- 🇨🇳 I was born and raised in China
-- 🇨🇦 I currently live in Toronto, Canada
+- 🇨🇦 I currently live in Canada
 - 🇺🇸 I used to live in the United States
 - 🏫 I'm a graduate student at the University of Toronto